spiros/hdr-caliber-phenotype-library/about.md

 ### The challenge

 A primary reason for using data from EHR is the creation of phenotype algorithms to identify disease status, onset and progression.
-Phenotyping (describing the characteristics of disease) however is challenging as her data are collected for different purposes, have variable data quality and often require significant harmonisation.
+Phenotyping (describing the characteristics of disease) however is challenging as the data are collected for different purposes, have variable data quality and often require significant harmonisation.
 While considerable effort goes into these algorithms, there is no consistent methodology for creating and evaluating them and no centralised repository for depositing and sharing them.

 ### The solution